 - If the drive is a SCSI device, set the drive jumpers or switches for the desired SCSI ID (address).
 This address depends on the unit numbers currently in use.
 (See Appendix D, Device Mapping, for a list of typical SCSI ID assignments.
 Appendix H, Equipment Log, contains space to record your system's SCSI ID assignments.)
 Follow the guidelines in the manual that came with the drive. - 2.
-Loosen the two screws 1 holding the drive bracket, lift the rear of the bracket, and then slide the bracket to the rear slightly and lift it out of the system unit, as Figures 3-11 and 3-12 show.
+Remove the two screws 1 holding the drive bracket, lift the rear of the bracket, and then slide the bracket to the rear slightly and lift it out of the system unit, as Figures 3-9 and 3-10 show.
 Remove cables from the drive after the assembly has been lifted out of the system unit.

-Figure 3-11.
+Figure 3-9.
 Loosening Drive Bracket Screws

-Figure 3-12.
+Figure 3-10.
 Removing Drive Bracket

-3. If you are installing a removable media drive in the lower position of the drive bracket, gently push the front-panel filler plate from the rear in front of the tape drive position, as Figure 3-13 shows.
+3. If you are installing a removable media drive in the lower position of the drive bracket, gently pop the panel out, as Figure 3-11 shows.

-Figure 3-13.
+Figure 3-11.
 Removing Blank Panel